Traction (album)

-Traction is the first album by New Zealand rock band Supergroove.
+Traction is the debut studio album by New Zealand rock band Supergroove.
 It was released in 1994 by RCA Records, debuting at number one on the New Zealand albums chart and quickly reached platinum status there.
-Before the band could record their second album, Che Fu was fired from the band.
-Supergroove would end up releasing their second and final album, Backspacer, without Fu.
-To date, the album has achieved the requirements for platinum status five times over.
+Before the band could record their second album, lead vocalist Che Fu was fired from the band.
+Supergroove would release their second and final studio album Backspacer without Fu.
+To date, the album has been certified five times platinum.

 Awards

-The album won Best Album at the 1995 New Zealand Music Awards.
+Traction won the Album of the Year award at the 1995 New Zealand Music Awards.

 Track listing

 All tracks written by Joe (Fisher) Lonie and Karl Steven except "You Gotta Know (Remix)" by Lonie, Steven, and Che Fu.